mindactuate/multi-project-milestone-calculator/README.md

 - Language preference is persisted

 ### Privacy & Legal
-- **100% client-side** — all data stays in your browser's `localStorage`
+- **100% client-side** — all data stays in your browser's `localStorage`, prominently shown at the top of the UI
 - No server, no cookies, no tracking, no analytics
 - **No external resources** — no Google Fonts, no CDN calls, no tracking pixels
-- System fonts only (SF Mono, Segoe UI, etc.) — zero network requests beyond the HTML itself
+- System fonts only (SF Mono, Segoe UI, etc.) — zero network requests beyond the initial file load

 ---